sudipto818/DoorSystemMonitoring/README.md

 ### Core Applications
 - **`src/control_app.py`**: The main entry point for the owner.
 It initializes the UI and background workers for network synchronization and Outlook calendar polling.
 - **`src/display_app.py`**: The entry point for the display hardware (e.g., a tablet or monitor).
 It runs in full-screen mode and receives real-time updates from the network or database.
+- For the display hardware, a budget Android tablet is sufficient; an **I Kall N11 Tablet** is a suitable low-cost option.
 - **`src/launcher.pyw`**: A lightweight GUI launcher that allows users to easily start either the Control Panel or the Display App without needing a terminal.

 ### Logic & Helpers